Department of Undergraduate Theology

 ICST-370 Language Intensive 3 Credits

-A course designed to offer Religion majors in the Intercultural Studies concentration intensive language study as part of their required study abroad experience.
+A course designed to offer theology majors in the Intercultural Studies concentration intensive language study as part of their required study abroad experience.
 The specific language studied will be in conjunction with the location of the selected study abroad program.

 ICST-450 Intercultural Internship 3-12 Credits